|

 says she was not surprised that the site - a white site with primarily

-office space - had been put on the confirmed list and expects more sites in
+office space - had been put on the confirmed list and expects more sites

-She did, however, caution that the release of sites there
+She did, however, caution that the release of sites

-is also high,' she added.
+of space is also high,' she added.

 With the prime office sector buoyant, due primarily to a